kolkhis/prolug-coursework/unit7_worksheet.md

     * `rpm -q -changelog systemd`: Show the changelog of the package.

 * `dnf`:
   ```bash
   dnf config-manager --disable repo_name
   dnf repolist
   ```
+    * `dnf whatprovides iostat`: Find out what package provides the given file or command.
     * `dnf update --exclude=kernel*`: Update everything except for the kernel.
       Supports the `*` wildcard.
     * `dnf update systemd`: Update the given package only.